-The 17th Electromagnetic Launch Technology Symposium will be held July 7-11, 2014, at the Hilton La Jolla Torrey Pines in San Diego, California.
+The 18th Electromagnetic Launch Technology Symposium will be held October 24-28, 2016, at Wuhan University within the Humanities Science Museum in Wuhan, China.
 The Institute for Strategic and Innovative Technologies is pleased to host this event under the sponsorship of IEEE's Nuclear and Plasma Sciences Society.

 The Symposium's proceedings and a Special Issue of the Transactions in Plasma Science serve as the major archival source of papers published in this field.
 All technical presentations at the Symposium will be published in the Proceedings by the Institute for Strategic and Innovative Technologies and, following peer review, selected papers will be published by the IEEE as a special issue of the Transactions on Plasma Science.